ematsushita/midterm-wiki-maps/planning/bugs.md

 [ ] Title and description of map does not show if user is not logged in

 ## Enhancements

-[ ] Map should dynamically add points when they are added to the list [ ] Map should dynamically remove points when they are deleted from the lsit

 [ ] Map should pre-populate add-point form with lat/lng when clicked